minio/docs/source/reference/minio-server/minio-server.rst

    .. versionadded:: RELEASE.2021-04-22T15-44-28Z

    The client-provided encryption key to use for encrypting the MinIO backend (users, groups, policies, and server configuration).
+Single-key backend encryption provides a baseline of security for non-production environments, and does not support features like key rotation.

+   Do not use this setting in production environments.
+Use the MinIO :minio-git:`Key Encryption Service (KES) <kes>` and an external Key Management System (KMS) to enable encryption functionality.
+Specify the name of the encryption key to use to the :envvar:`MINIO_KMS_KES_KEY_NAME` instead.
 See :minio-git:`KMS IAM/Config Encryption
    <minio/blob/master/docs/kms/IAM.md>` for more information.

    Specify a 32-bit base-64 encrypted string in the following format: